Ne-el/CPScripts-20-21/README.md

 ## Windows
 This might be the easiest way to get your points in the fastest way possible.

-Just go to github.com/Ne-el/CPScripts-20-21 and click
+Just go to github.com/Ne-el/CPScripts-20-21 and click ![DownloadCode] https://github.com/Ne-el/CPScripts-20-21/blob/master/Readme%20Reference/DOWNLOADCODE.png